In this article, I will walk you through how to deploy and configure WordPress on a local development server.

 It will take you to the login page.
 Enter username and password, we created in the last step.

-Once logged in, the first screen you’ll see is WordPress admin dashboard.
+Once logged in, the first screen you’ll see is the WordPress admin dashboard.
 This provides access to all the management tools for your website like appearance, plugins, posts or pages and much more.

 Finally, this is your new WordPress website up and running on WAMP.